 Elephant ears grow fairly easily outdoors in a large garden space but this plant can be cultivated just as easily in a large container kept indoors.
 As an outdoor plant and an indoor plant elephant ears are easy to look after.

 In the winter you can reduce this to about 1 inch of water to ensure you keep the soil moist.

-Elephant ears origins and care needs
+Elephant ears origins and basic care needs

 The elephant ear plant, also commonly referred to by its botanical name Colocasia, is a tropical plant that can be grown in pots indoors and outdoors and directly in the ground in gardens.

 Elephant ears are best known for their very large heart-shaped leaves that resemble the ears of a large African elephant, hence the name.

 These large ear-like leaves hang from equally large stalks that can grow to up to 3 foot tall although some elephant ear plants will grow as tall as 5 foot.